Bags, bags, bags. (last updated Feb 2010)

 A few years back, I'd been thinking I wanted to make my next shoulder/courier/travel bag, and maybe some bicycle luggage.
 My bag at the time, a small 6-year-old Timbuk2, was still functional but it wasn't always the right size and shape, and was getting pretty beat up.
 This was just a few sketches on paper until I impulsively bought a quasi-industrial sewing machine in July '08.

-(One more disclaimer: this is just a quick-and-dirty collection of notes and photos as I have spare minutes, so I haven't bothered to try to make the pages clean-- i realize it's a total mishmash of ugly photo galleries and bad HTML made by various programs.
-Some day I'll sit down and make real web pages, but this is mainly to document things for myself or the handful of friends I mention this to...)
+(One more disclaimer: this is just a quick-and-dirty collection of notes and photos as I have a few spare minutes--I realize it's a mishmash of HTML generated by various programs-- it's just not worth the time to me to make a good-looking web page.
+Maybe some year... but hey, this is mainly to document things for myself or the handful of friends I mention this to...)

 Bag 0: Buckle retrofit onto an existing bag.